ejsmont-artur/phpProxyBuilder/README.md

     Have a look at https://github.com/lisachenko/go-aop-php as it looks promising (not sure if it is production ready)
 5. Performance is an imporant factor and we will provide benchmarks and make sure code does not slow down the overall execution.
-6. Diagram of objects would look like this:

-        proxyImplementationInstance-----<>generatedProxyInstance<>-----targetInstance

-    targetInstance and proxyImplementationInstance are "owned" by the generatedProxyInstance. generatedProxyInstance routes method calls to proxyImplementationInstance.
-    proxyImplementationInstance can decide when and how to delegate to targetInstance (as in CachingAroundProxy)

 ## Running tests